Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Xv-yl9jnC4s.md

 ### Transcript

-> very nice yes and a question probably for simon but it wasn't specified, what happened to the keys well i saved them some some place very very this is a this is a safe for work stream by the way so yeah i've seen that so far what happens when you eat a lot of stuff what happens to the case they open you ate them yeah yeah i thought you meant after i eat them oh yeah
+> very nice yes and a question probably for simon but it wasn't specified, what happened to the keys well I saved them some some place very very this is a this is a safe for work stream by the way so yeah I've seen that so far what happens when you eat a lot of stuff what happens to the case they open you ate them yeah yeah I thought you meant after I eat them oh yeah